 Pattern Notes

-- If the pattern says “sc 5”, it means that you have to make one single crochet in each of the next 5 stitches.
+• If the pattern says “(A) 5”, it means that with color A, you need to make one single crochet in each of the next 5 stitches.

-- The starting ch 1 DOES count as your first stitch and is always made with the main color.
+• The starting ch 1 counts as your first stitch and is always made with A.

-- All uneven rows are crocheted with the right side up, while the even-numbered rows are crocheted on the wrong side.
+• All uneven-numbered rows are crocheted on the right side.
+All even-numbered rows are crocheted on the wrong side.

 Potholder